Sznv91/graduation-TopJava/README.md

 An actual version of graduation.
 Application use H2 DataBase (InMemory released) and start with some data in DB for demonstrate work.
 The "soapUi_project" directory contains the SoapUI project file for demonstrating the operation of the REST controller.
 ___
 Update: Removed Spring-Data-JPA repository and add Spring-Cache.
 Now [Restaurants with today menu](#Get-Restaurant-list-with-today-menu) and request user which uses Spring security are cached.
+Update: Added some test REST controller and Spring Security for demonstrate their works.

 # The structure of the document:
 * [Restaurants with today menu](#Get-Restaurant-list-with-today-menu)